 - Since 1997, Koch foundations have provided over $70 million in funding to climate denial groups; ExxonMobil provided about $27 million to climate denial organizations over the same period.
 Through "Dark Money ATMs" like DonorsTrust, it is likely that the Kochs have obscured millions of additional dollars to the same organizations.

 - Americans for Prosperity Foundation (AFP), founded and chaired by David H. Koch, received over $5.7 million from Koch foundations since 2005.
 AFP is known for its "Hot Air Tour" and “Regulation Reality Tour” campaigns that spreads misinformation about climate science and policy.

-- Koch Industries and the front groups it finances have attacked state-level climate laws, including through California ballot Proposition 23 in the 2010 election as well as efforts to pull northeastern states out of the Regional Greenhouse Gas Initiative.
+- Koch Industries and the front groups it finances have attacked state-level climate and clean energy laws.
+Numerous Koch-funded organizations and people have pushed to repeal clean energy incentives in states like Kansas, Ohio and North Carolina, among over a dozen other states.
+Koch subsidiaries supported the California ballot Proposition 23 in 2010.
+Koch and its surrogate organizations continue efforts to pull northeastern states out of the Regional Greenhouse Gas Initiative.

 - Multiple Koch-funded organizations have repeatedly rebroadcasted the November 2009 story dubbed "ClimateGate," referring to stolen personal emails of climate experts.
 These organizations claim the emails prove a "conspiracy" of scientists and casts doubt on the scientific consensus regarding climate change.

 - In 2007, several prominent climate denial scientists published a non-peer reviewed article, funded by a Koch foundation, that concluded polar bears were not threatened by global warming.
 Multiple Koch-funded groups reiterated the article's conclusions through their websites and other media outlets.